 It is also a bit dreamlike to see a number of prominent, conservative Republicans calling for this issue of overt racism to be addressed.
 From McCain’s early career voting against making Reverend Dr. Martin Luther King’s birthday a federal holiday (which he later recanted, saying he was a “little late … in doing the right thing”) to his voting against the Civil Rights Act of 1990 to reactionary New York Representative Peter King likening the kneeling of protesting athletes during the National Anthem to them throwing up “Nazi salutes,” it is a bit odd to see them being part of the vanguard and using the language of racial justice in opposing this specific example of institutional racism from over a century ago.

-But most notably among that bunch is the current President Donald J. Trump acting on this.
+But most notable among that bunch is the current President Donald J. Trump acting on this.
 During the 2016 election cycle, he doubled down on the full-page ad he took out in 1989 demanding the death penalty for the Central Park Five, despite the fact that in the interim the men had had their sentences vacated due to DNA evidence and a confession from the real perpetrator.
 He has called attendees at the white supremacist rally in Charlottesville, Virginia “very fine people.”
-Most notably, he has been endlessly attacking professional football players for taking a knee during the national anthem: demanding that they stand, that they lose their jobs for protesting and even calling them “sons of bitches.”
+Most notably, he has been endlessly attacking professional football players for taking a knee during the national anthem: demanding that they stand, that they lose their jobs for protesting, and even calling them “sons of bitches.”

 If Trump and his ilk were contemporaries of Jack Johnson, they would likely be vilifying him, condemning him and subjecting him to the racist abuse that led to his criminal conviction, given their track record on these issues.
 It feels like a symbolic gesture, not of genuine justice but of opportunism, that can be pointed to to say “look at how not racist Trump/the Republican Party is.”
 It is heartening to see Johnson be given his exoneration, but this should not have been the political movement to do it and gain the social capital from having done so.